-There’s just something so grown-up about making homemade jam, don’t you think?
-Especially instant pot strawberry chia seed jam.
+There’s just something so grown-up about making homemade strawberry jam, don’t you think?
+Especially instant pot homemade strawberry jam with chia seeds and honey.
 Now we’re feeling fancy, too, thank-you-very-much.

 It may be silly but I feel like making jam automatically entitles one to major Grown-Up Bragging Points.
 There’s just so much awesomeness surrounding it, and so much solidarity and respect for past generations that have faithfully put up the harvest each year to be enjoyed in the long winter months to come.

 In these days with a rise in traditional kitchen arts such as canning and All Things Homemade, we have the privilege of CHOOSING to preserve things because we want to, and not because we have to.
 That means I can do a batch of homemade strawberry jam in July, maybe some peach preserves in a few weeks’ time, and dream up some kind of blueberry goodness in jars to make in August and enjoy it all when the craving for fresh fruit hits next February.

 I can also hit up the grocery store or my local farmer to fill in the gaps – an ability that generations before us were not afforded.
 It’s a privilege I do not take lightly, and one for which I am profoundly grateful.

 My personal food philosophy includes an enjoyment of the simple art of cooking and preparing fresh, real food.
 This homemade strawberry jam recipe is a perfect example of doing just that.

 How (and Why) Do You Make Homemade Strawberry Jam Without Pectin?

 The usual jam-making recipes call for pectin – a product on the grocery store shelves derived from fruit.
 Pectin thickens the jam.